dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 ---
 ---
-## Para usar o protocolo OLSR, altere os arquivos:
+## To use the OLSR protocol, change the files:
 * ns-2.34/olsr/olsr.cc

 <p>
   <pre><code>
-///Entre as linhas 216 e 217: adicione:
+///Between the lines 216 e 217: add:
      ///Start Sefish Behavior
     if(strcmp(argv[1], "egoista_on") == 0){
 	   selfish = true;